-- Individual TAs working with children with specific SEND receive available up to date training from specialised advisory services. - We have a member of staff trained in delivering a range of specialist interventions to meet the social, emotional and behavioural needs of individual children including Nurture and play therapy. - A member of staff has had training in delivering Speech & Language programmes from Speech & Language therapists. - We have TA's trained in Lego Therapy. - We have TA's trained in talking Maths, Better Reads, Numicon, Project X. - One of our nursery nurses is trained to deliver art therapy. - Our SENDCo is trained as an Autism Lead Teacher.
+- Individual TAs working with children with specific SEND receive available up to date training from specialised advisory services. - We have a member of staff trained in delivering a range of specialist interventions to meet the social, emotional and behavioural needs of individual children including Nurture and play therapy. - Staff have had training in delivering Speech & Language programmes from Speech & Language therapists. - Our Learning Mentor has trained in Lego Therapy, Drawing and Talking and Bereavement Therapy. - Our Headteacher and Learning Mentor have trained in Protective Behaviours. - We have TA's trained in specific Literacy, phonics and Maths interventions. - One of our nursery nurses is trained to deliver art therapy. - Our SENDCo is trained as an Autism Lead Teacher and to deliver The Attention Autism programme.